Last updated on September 14, 2021 at 16:43

 This type is formed by the pulling force of the contracting adhesion bands.
 It’s a true diverticulum which is associated with tuberculosis or mediastinal lymphadenitis, where scarring happens.

 This is also a pulsion diverticulum, meaning it’s a pseudodiverticulum.
 It is located in the distal most part of oesophagus and is a result of dysfunctions of the lower oesophageal sphincter, like in achalasia.

 Oesophageal bleedings can actually be a medical emergency.
 Let’s look at the different types and find out why.

-This is the most frequent cause of esophagitis and is caused by reflux of gastric contents into the lower oesophagus, like gastric acid and food.
+This is the most frequent cause of esophagitis and is caused by chronic gastroesophageal reflux disease.
+Reflux of acidic gastric contents into the lower oesophagus, like gastric acid and food, causes chemical irritation.
 The oesophageal mucosa is vulnerable to acid as it was never intended to be exposed to it.
-The clinical condition where reflux occurs frequently is called gastro-oesophageal reflux disease (GERD).

 We can have: